-- 1. The following information for each flood event will be reviewed: - a.
+- 1. The following information for each flood event in Form HHF-1, Historical Event Flood Extent and Elevation or Depth Validation Maps, will be reviewed: - a.
 The validity of the flood model assessed by comparing projected flood losses produced by the flood model to available flood losses incurred by insurers at both the state and county level, - b.
 The version of the flood model used to calculate modeled flood losses for each flood event provided, - c.
 A general description of the data and its sources, - d.
-A disclosure of any material mismatch of exposure and flood loss data problems, or other material consideration, - e.
+A disclosure of any material mismatch of exposure and flood loss data problems, or other material consideration. - e.
 The date of the exposures used for modeling and the date of the flood event, - f.
 An explanation of differences in the actual and modeled flood parameters, - g.
-A listing of the differences between the modeled and observed flood conditions used in validating a particular flood event,
+A listing of the differences between the modeled and observed flood conditions used in validating a particular flood event, - h.
+The type of coverage applied in each flood event to address: - (1) Personal residential structures - (1) Manufactured homes - (2) Condominiums - (3) Contents - (4) Time element, - i.
+The treatment of demand surge or loss adjustment expenses in the actual flood losses or the modeled flood losses, and

-- h.
-The type of coverage applied in each flood event to address: - (1) Personal residential structures - (2) Manufactured homes - (3) Condominiums - (4) Contents - (5) Time element, - i.
-The treatment of demand surge or loss adjustment expenses in the actual flood losses or the modeled flood losses, and - j.
+- i.
 The treatment of wind losses in the actual flood losses or the modeled flood losses. - 2.
-The following documentation will be reviewed: - 1.
-Publicly available documentation and data referenced in the flood model submission in hard copy or electronic form, - 2.
-Modeling-organization-specific documentation and data used in validation of flood losses, - 3.
-An analysis that identifies and explains anomalies observed in the validation data, and - 4.
+The following documentation will be reviewed: - a.
+Publicly available documentation and data referenced in the flood model submission in hard copy or electronic form, - b.
+Modeling-organization-specific documentation and data used in validation of flood losses, - c.
+An analysis that identifies and explains anomalies observed in the validation data, and - d.
 User input data for each insurer and flood event detailing specific assumptions made with regard to exposed personal residential property. - 3.
 The confidence intervals used to gauge the comparison between historical and modeled flood losses will be reviewed. - 4.
 The results for more than one flood event will be reviewed to the extent data are available.